wanadev/obsidian-file/doc/obsidian-project-file-format.md

 ### Metadata

 The `Metadata` section contains metadata as key / value pairs encoded in the JSON format.
-Additionally, this section can be compressed using the *deflate* algorithm.
+Additionally, this section can be compressed using the *raw deflate* algorithm.

 E.g.: